Flight-Free-UK/flight_free_uk_website/source/posts/destination-europe.html.markdown

 ## Bologne, Italy

-Bologna, the city where golden light blankets cobblestone streets and accordion music mingles with local church bells.
+Bologna, the city where golden light blankets cobblestone streets and accordion music mingles with local church bells, and home to the world-famous bolognese sauce.
 Relatively quiet in comparison to Venice, Florence and Rome, Bologna has an authentic charm.
 It houses the [oldest university](https://www.bolognawelcome.com/en/blog/the-locations-of-the-oldest-university-in-europe) in Europe (established in 1088) along with [38 kilometres of arcades](https://www.bolognawelcome.com/en/blog/the-porticoes-of-bologna) (the porticoes of Bologna) which provide charmingly romantic spaces to socialise, eat and browse.

 Take a walk from the centre of town, through the 4 km Portico di San Luca all the way to the fascinating basilica [Santuario di San Luca](https://www.bolognawelcome.com/it/luoghi/edifici-religiosi/santuario-di-san-luca) where elaborate biblical paintings adorn the domed roof.
 Entrance to the top is extra, but the view over Bologna is well worth it.